-Originating in Korea, Microblading has become increasingly popular.
-It offers a very natural fine hair stroke that is grazed into the skin, in opposed to a machine method which injects pigment directly into the skin.
-More recently permanent makeup has increased in popularity in the west.
-This is due to the dramatic improvement in training, techniques, tools and products.
-Offering a virtually pain free procedure that is low maintenance yet achieves long lasting, realistic, natural results.
+Originating in Korea, Microblading has become increasingly popular, as it offers a very natural fine hair stroke that is grazed into the skin, in opposed to a machine method which injects pigment directly into the skin.
+More recently permanent makeup has increased in popularity in the west due to the dramatic improvement in training, techniques, tools and products offering a virtually pain free procedure that is low maintenance yet achieves long lasting, realistic, natural results.

 Permanent makeup is also known as Microblading, Semi-Permanent makeup or cosmetic tattoo, the process of implanting pigment within the skin either by using a machine or hand tool such as a Microblade is still considered permanent.

 Permanent makeup can enhance many areas of the body and also camouflage many imperfections.
 Medical tattooing can be used to camouflage scars and conditions such as vitiligo, we can create shadows on the scalp to camouflage hair loss and even reconstruct nipples following a Mastectomy.
 The most popular treatment is Lip Enhancement, Eyelash Enhancement and Eyebrow Enhancement, with many styles of Permanent makeup to choose from such as hair stroke, powder, Ombre and a combination.